prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/interactivity/checkpoint.md

 Check back in your browser to see if the dropdown button works as desired.

-You'll notice it still doesn't work, but we no longer see the "$ is not defined" message anymore.
+You'll notice it still doesn't work, but we no longer see the "$ is not defined" console message anymore.
 Partial success!

 #### Twitter Bootstrap JavaScript Plugins

-Instead, we now see a new error message: "Uncaught TypeError: $(...).dropdown is not a function".
+Instead, we now see a new error message in the console: "Uncaught TypeError: $(...).dropdown is not a function".

 That's ok.
 The browser is complaining that the `dropdown()` function has not been defined.
 We know this function is provided by Twitter Bootstrap's "dropdown.js" plugin.
-Twitter Bootstrap's JavaScript documentation provides information about how to use its JavaScript plugins:

-> Plugins can be included individually (using Bootstrap's individual .js files), or all at once (using bootstrap.js or the minified bootstrap.min.js). - http://getbootstrap.com/javascript/#js-individual-compiled
+[Twitter Bootstrap's JavaScript documentation](http://getbootstrap.com/javascript/#js-individual-compiled) provides information about how to use its JavaScript plugins: *"Plugins can be included individually (using Bootstrap's individual .js files), or all at once (using bootstrap.js or the minified bootstrap.min.js)."*

 So we have to load a file called `bootstrap.js` or `bootstrap.min.js` to have access to all the plugins.